DanielYoon92/Machine-Learning-to-predict-crypto-price/README.md

-# Module_19_Challenge
+# Machine Learning to predict cryptocurrency price

-In this challenge, you’ll use your knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
+In this challenge, I've used Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.